fixing ghc on sparc ia64 and friends

 - 64-bit

-arches make less mistakes in integer operations - shared libraries (and
+UNREGarches make less mistakes in integer operations - shared libraries (and

-) now do work at least onsparc
+ghci) now do work at least onsparcandia64(i hope onppcas well) integer-gmpnow works onia64

 Have fun!